allegro/allegro.tech/_posts/2020-01-21-understanding-accessibility.md

 </span>
 *Illustration by Katarzyna Małecka*

 Take a look how this picture looks in code.
 I used `aria-describedby` to associate the image with its description and also provided alternative text in the `alt` attribute to shortly describe what the picture shows.
 Last but not least, styles.
-They are responsible for hiding this element visually but still remains visible to screen readers.
+They are responsible for hiding this element visually but still it remains visible to screen readers.
-You can read more about hidding content on [Scott's blog](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html).
+You can read more about hiding content on [Scott's blog](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html).
 ```html
 <img alt="Illustration shows the association of four principles with types of disabilities" aria-describedby="pour-description" src="pour.png">
 <span id="pour-description" style="clip: rect(0 0 0 0); clip-path: inset(50%); height: 1px; overflow: hidden; position: absolute; white-space: nowrap; width: 1px;">